Tips for installing the machine on FI

 Process monitoring

-Sometimes it can be useful to know backwards what was happening on the machine at a given time.
+Sometimes it can be useful to know in retrospect what was happening on the machine at a given time.
 You can try our little script

 procesy.sh